davidjbuchanan/MS1-Martina-Zampa/README.md

 Try to click on the 'HOME' link or toggle button (& then links) and be directed to the site in question - WORKS

 ### Product links:
-Go to the "Products" page
+Go to the "Services" page
 Try to click on the link, have a new page open and be directed to the site in question - WORKS

 ### Responsive Design